 The way a bike feels will depend more on how it's designed than what it's made of.
 Chain-stay length and tyre width, for example, will make more difference to comfort than whether the frame is steel or aluminium.
 Having said that, there are differences, and some materials suit certain kinds of bike or cyclist better than others.

 The benchmark by which other frame materials are measured, steel is what most of the world's bicycles are made of.
 It's strong, stiff, hard, and can be very cheap.
-It springs back after being flexed.
-(Springs are made of steel.)
+It springs back after being flexed (springs are made of steel).
 Steel is durable too.
 The odd dent or scratch is nothing to worry about, and when it does fail, it lets you down gently rather than suddenly.

-Why aren't we all riding around on steel frames?
-It's heavy.
+Steel is heavy.
 It's particularly heavy in the grade that most people know best: mild steel.
 This is what many children's bikes and catalogue-shop bikes are made of.
 Mild steel is not as strong as better steels, so builders employ lots of it in the form of thick-walled tubes.
 Avoid.

 Next up from mild steel is high-tensile steel, also known as hi-ten.
 This is still relatively heavy but is fine for bikes where weight isn't a big factor, such as roadsters and other short-distance transport bikes.

 Beyond hi-ten, there are the quality steel alloys, ranging from chrome-moly (or cromo) through to expensive stainless steels like Reynolds 953.
 These steels are stronger and harder, enabling thinner walled tubes to be used, which saves weight and can give a more resilient ride feel.
-Quality steel tube sets are butted rather than straight gauge, being thicker at end the ends so as not to lose strength when joined together and thinner in the middle.
+Quality steel tube sets are butted rather than straight gauge, being thicker at the ends so as not to lose strength when joined together and thinner in the middle.
 This saves more weight.
 Frame weight is still typically higher than aluminium, carbon fibre or titanium.

-Good for: roadsters, commuter hybrids, and (assuming chrome-moly or better) touring bikes, non-racing road bikes, and hardtail mountain bikes
+Steel is good for: roadsters, commuter hybrids, and (assuming chrome-moly or better) touring bikes, non-racing road bikes, and hardtail mountain bikes

-Not so good for: anyone wanting the lightest bike
+Steel is not so good for: anyone wanting the lightest bike

 Aluminium accounts for the vast majority of bikes obtained through the Cycle to Work Scheme.
-It's relatively inexpensive and it's light, just a third the weight of steel.
+It's relatively inexpensive and it's light; just a third the weight of steel.
 However, it's also only about a third as stiff.
 That's right: aluminium is not stiff.
 It's not strong either, and it won't spring back into shape like steel; flex aluminium much and it will crack.
 This is why aluminium frames are built of larger diameter tubes that do not flex.
-While this means more material is required, aluminium is so much lighter than steel that a chunky-looking aluminium bike is still noticeably lighter than a skinny steel one, other things being equal.
+While this means more material is required, aluminium is so much lighter than steel that a chunky-looking aluminium bike is still noticeably lighter than a skinny steel one, all other things being equal.

 Many aluminium bikes come with a steel or carbon fibre fork.
 An aluminium fork will flex very little by design, which means you'll feel more vibration through the handlebar.
 A fatter front tyre run at a lower pressure will offset this.

-Good for: any light bike on a budget, full-suspension mountain bikes
+Aluminium is good for: any light bike on a budget, full-suspension mountain bikes

-Not so good for: forks, endurance road bikes
+Aluminium is not so good for: forks, endurance road bikes

 While it's not necessarily the best material for a commuter bike, carbon fibre tops many cyclists' wish lists.
 It can have a higher strength-to-weight ratio than any metal, its fatigue resistance is fantastic, and it can be designed to flex in some directions and not others.
 It's difficult to be specific about carbon fibre's exact properties: they're not intrinsic like the properties of metals.
-They depend on how the manufacturer: aligns the carbon fibres; binds them in epoxy resin; and bakes them in the industrial equivalent of a pressure cooker.
+They depend on how the manufacturer:

 Generally, carbon fibre frames are very light and very stiff where you want them to be stiff – the bottom bracket, for instance.
 Yet some resilience can be built in too; if you're not sure how carbon fibre can bend, check out carbon fibre fishing rods!
 This makes carbon good for forks and seatposts too.